julz/community/working-groups/security/threat-model.md

 submit workloads), but are aware that these currently exist both within Knative and the underlying Kubernetes platform.
 For this reason availability attacks are currently treated as relatively lower priority.

-## Multitenancy in a single cluster

-The project differentiates between environments where a single tenant is in control of the cluster (or trusts all other tenants in the cluster), and environments where multiple tenants share a single cluster.
-In the latter case we assume each tenant owns a namespace, and that appropriate network and access control policies at the cluster level are defined.
-In no case do we assume a security boundary exists between two workloads deployed to the same namespace.

 ## Security of the underlying Cluster